mcdemarco/the-new-kitchen-cookbook/poultry/roastedWithSquash.md

 1. Mix spices.
 Rub chicken with oil and some of the spice.
 Lay out in a baking dish skin side up.
 2. Coat squash with oil and remaining spice, and mix in walnuts.
 Scatter squash-walnut mixture among chicken.
 3. Optionally, cover and refrigerate until dinnertime.
-4. Bake at 450 degrees for 45 minutes or until done.
+4. Bake at 450° for 45 minutes or until done.